-Pearl A. Robertson returned to Irpino Avin Hawkins where she began her legal career in 2011.
-She primarily focuses on mass tort litigation (local and national) and/or class action litigation.
-This type of practice includes products liability, consumer class action, drug and device litigation and public nuisance.
-She returns to the firm after working as an associate for Weitz and Luxenberg in their Environmental, Toxic Torts and Consumer Protection unit where she was actively involved in In re Roundup Products Liability Litigation, MDL 2741.
+Pearl A. Robertson returned to Irpino Avin Hawkins in 2018, where she began her legal career in 2011.
+Her practice focuses on mass tort and/or class action litigation, including products liability, consumer class action, drug and device litigation, and public nuisance.

-Separate and apart from her work on behalf of injured clients and governmental entities, Ms. Robertson also volunteers her time to serve as pro bono counsel through the American Immigration Representation Project.
-Recently, Ms. Robertson successfully represented a young man seeking asylum in the United States due to religious and political persecution in his homeland.
+Ms. Robertson also volunteers her time to serve as pro bono counsel through the American Immigration Representation Project.
+Recently, Ms. Robertson successfully represented two clients who sought political and religious asylum in the United States due to persecution in their homeland.

 Ms. Robertson is recognized by Super Lawyers as a Rising Star in the area of class action and mass torts.
 Her professional affiliations include memberships in the American Bar Association, Inn of Court (St. Thomas More Chapter), and the American Association of Justice.
 Ms. Robertson is barred in Louisiana and admitted to practice in the Eastern and Middle Districts of Louisiana, the Fifth Circuit Court of Appeals, and the United States Supreme Court.

 Her legal career began in 2011, the same year she completed Loyola University New Orleans College of Law.
-She earned a juris doctor degree from that school and served on its law review.
+She earned a juris doctor degree from that school and served on Loyola’s Law Review Journal.